fgilde/ResourceTranslator.CLI/README.md

 ## Change log
+- 1.0.7 Option to skip existing output files
+- 1.0.7 Chunking Targets and Contents for Text files
 - 1.0.6 Allow big text content files as default if no dictionary can created.
 (For example usefull to translate *.md files)
 - 1.0.2 Only tranlate if translations are missing or overwrite option is passed